cambialens/lens-api-doc/getting-started.md

 You need to have the following before you can start using Lens APIs:

-1. Subscribed to our API service.
+1. Granted access to our API service.
-2. Create Access Token from your user's profile page.
+2. Create an Access Token from your user profile page.
 3. Basic knowledge of API structure and JSON formatting.
 4. Any API Client (cURL, Postman, etc.)